 4. They can identify common issues

-If you have clients in different industries with problems that you’ve helped them solve, you must have individual customer stories illustrating those efforts.
+If you have clients in different industries with problems you’ve helped them solve, you must have individual customer stories illustrating those efforts.
 You can use your business website or blog to speak about the common issues and talk about the solutions you offered.
 It’s better to have customer stories that stress buyers’ problems and how you’ve solved them.

 5. They can build stronger relationships